 What is an AI operating system?

-Is an AI operating system the same as ChatGPT?
+How is an AI operating system different from ChatGPT?

-No. ChatGPT is mainly a conversational interface, while an AI operating system acts as a broader working environment organized around context, memory, execution, and continuity across tasks.
+ChatGPT is mainly a conversational interface — you ask a question, get an answer, and the conversation often ends there.
+An AI operating system acts as a broader working environment organized around context, memory, execution, and continuity across tasks.
+It can remember your previous work, execute multi-step workflows, and coordinate multiple tools and agents without requiring you to re-explain context each time.

 Are there examples of AI operating systems?